Studying Bioproduct engineering leads to highly-paid professional jobs

 ”Wood as a raw material is sustainable.
 Because lignin is a wood by-product, processing it remains carbon neutral.
 There is huge demand, for example, for batteries used for electric cars.
 Batteries using lignin-based material could be the solution to develop carbon neutral cars, which would eliminate the need for mining materials for batteries.”

-Savonlinna also offers students also a unique access to fiber laboratories.
+Savonlinna also offers students a unique access to fibre laboratories.
 Students have a lab called Kuitu3 for their own projects related to wood and paper fibers.
-In the neighbouring building, there is the main Fiber Laboratory that is widely used for company-related projects.
+In the neighbouring building, there is the main Fibre Laboratory that is widely used for company-related projects.

-”In Savonlinna, we have several global companies doing interesting research projects in the Fible Lab.
+”In Savonlinna, we have several global companies doing interesting research projects in the Fibre Lab.
 These projects offer students work-related experience and help us to network with industry professionals.”

 Job market offers many choices